Execute

 Configuration in the IDE

-button is pressed from the visualization of the quantum program:
+is the number of shots the quantum program samples. -

-can be used in order to receive the exact same results when a simulator is used (as well as for more advanced execution options on real hardware such as variational quantum algorithms and advanced transpilation methods).
+requests receiving exactly the same results when using a simulator (as well as more advanced execution options on real hardware such as variational quantum algorithms and advanced transpilation methods).

 Configuration in the SDK

-One can change the execution configuration from the SDK as well.
-This is done by adapting the quantum model with the desired execution preferences, similarly to the constraints and preferences from the optimization phase.
+You can also configure the execution from the SDK, by adapting the quantum model to your execution preferences, similarly to the constraints and preferences from the optimization phase.

-The following code demonstrates how to change the number of shots, to set a name for the job and to set a random seed for the simulator:
+This code demonstrates how to change the number of shots, specify a name for the job, and set a random seed for the simulator:

 from classiq.execution import ExecutionPreferences